OnDeck VS LoanBuilder: Which Is Best For Your Business?

 Rather than charging interest as with a traditional term loan, STLs like the one offered by OnDeck charge you a factor fee, which is a percentage of your total loan amount.
 For example, if your factor rate is x1.19, and you are borrowing $50,000, you will have to repay $59,500 in total ($50,000 x 1.19 = $59,500).

-Generally, OnDeck is appropriate for businesses who want a fast business loan/line of credit or who cannot get approved for a loan/line of credit elsewhere.
-However, you cannot have very poor credit (a score less than 600) and you need to have been in business for at least a year.
+Generally, OnDeck is appropriate for businesses that want a fast business loan/line of credit or who cannot get approved for a loan/line of credit elsewhere.
+However, you cannot have very poor credit (a score less than 625), and you need to have been in business for at least a year.

 What Is LoanBuilder & What Loans Does It Offer?

 LoanBuilder is a PayPal-owned service and is sometimes branded as PayPal Business Loans.
-This company was formerly Swift Capital before it was acquired by PayPal in 2017.
 LoanBuilder offers short-term business loans.
 Similar to OnDeck, LoanBuilder charges borrowers a factor rate rather than interest.
 One unique thing about LoanBuilder is that on their website, you can adjust your prospective loan’s term length and borrowing amount to see how this would affect your borrowing fee and weekly payment amount.

 Generally, LoanBuilder is good for newer businesses and businesses with bad-fair credit.

 Note that you do not have to be a PayPal seller to apply to LoanBuilder.